harshithkrpt/improve_101/draft_preparation/multi_backend_project/TASKS.md

+1. Move the DB Calls to AsyncIo .to_thread so not block I/O - Done
+2. And Change the Key Mapping for Redis to -> user::refresh::{{primary_key}} - Done

 3. Single per-user Redis key is fragile key = f"user::refresh::{user.get('email')}" stores one refresh per email.
 That wipes multi-device sessions and makes reuse-detection impossible across devices.
 Use per-session keys (jti or session id) plus a per-user index (set) of active sessions.